rudberga/rudberga/README.md

 # Hi and welcome to my GitHub profile! 👋

-I'm Alex, a Swedish software engineer based in Tokyo with a focus on web development and a keen interest in iOS development.
-I enjoy building products from start to finish and continuously improving my skills through learning and hands-on experience.
-Thanks for stopping by my Github!
+I'm Alex, a Swedish software developer based in Tokyo with a focus on web development and a keen interest in iOS development.
+I enjoy building products and continuously improving my skills through learning and hands-on experience.
+Thanks for stopping by my Github, feel free to connect either here or on LinkedIn!

 [![LinkedIn](https://img.shields.io/badge/LinkedIn%20-%230A66C2.svg?&style=for-the-badge&logo=LinkedIn&logoColor=FFFFFF)](https://www.linkedin.com/in/rudberg/)